Coding Quests

 position.x += speed

 It works on your machine.
-Then you test on a different computer and your character moves at a completely different speed.
+Then a friend tests the build and the character moves at a completely different speed.
 Why?

 _process runs once per frame.
-If your machine runs at 120 FPS, that code runs 120 times per second.
-On a 60 FPS machine, it runs 60 times — half the movement.
+On a 120 FPS machine that code runs 120 times per second.
+On a 60 FPS laptop, only 60 times.
+Same code, half the movement.

-The fix: Multiply by delta, which is the time elapsed since the last frame.
-This makes movement frame-rate independent.
+The fix is multiplying by delta, the time elapsed since the last frame.
+That makes movement frame-rate independent:

 func _process(delta: float) -> void: